jimmywyatt/MSSQLTools/README.md

 ## Creating your scripts

 Download the sourcecode and run the project, it will ask you to choose a server, database and output folder into which the scripts will be placed.

+## Licence

+This project is licened under the MIT licence.